← Home

 Non-custodial guarantees

-The server never holds a signing key.
+The server never holds a key with authority over your funds.
 Every build endpoint returns bytes; every submit endpoint takes signed bytes and relays them.
 The client's verifier (and the matching server-side re-verifier) walks the assembled transaction against a strict program allowlist before the wallet ever sees it.

 For confidential transfer, the ElGamal and AES keys derive from a wallet signature in the browser's Web Worker and are not posted to the server.
 An agent that drives the CT flows from outside a browser is choosing to take custody of those derived keys — that is an explicit trust extension, not something the architecture obscures.